privacybydesign/pbdf-website/pages/en/irma-explanation.md

 Usage of attributes, instead of identities, has additional advantages.

-* It is privacy-friendly because of *data minimalisation*.
+* It is privacy-friendly because of *data minimization*.
 Only those attributes which are relevant and necessary for a transaction need to be disclosed.
-* It provides the user, at least with IRMA, real control and transparancy about who is requesting to see which attributes.
+* It provides the user, at least with IRMA, real control and transparency about who is requesting to see which attributes.
 * It is flexible and can be used in many situations.
 * It prevents linking of different transactions, as long as non-identifying attributes are being used.
-Hence it also prevents open or surreptitious surrveillance and profiling, and everything that is associated with it, such as price-discrimination (the price that you have to pay depends on the profile that has been assembled about you).
+Hence it also prevents open or surreptitious surveillance and profiling, and everything that is associated with it, such as price-discrimination (the price that you have to pay depends on the profile that has been assembled about you).

-In many digitisation projects of the past decades attributes from daily life have been replaced by digital identities.
+In many digitization projects of the past decades attributes from daily life have been replaced by digital identities.
 An example is smart card based e-ticketing in public transport.
 Traditionally, having a (anonymous, untraceable) paper ticket was enough to get on a bus or train.
 These days one implicitly reveals one's identity by using a (uniquely numbered) smart card.
-Via such cards individual movements can be traced and stored for many years, be used for marketing purposes, and posssibly become public through a computer hack or through negligence.
-Anonymous cards, at least in the Netherlands, do not offer much privacy protection, since when an error needs to be corrected or when you want to receive any remaining saldo on the card after its expiration, you need to disclose your identity.
+Via such cards individual movements can be traced and stored for many years, be used for marketing purposes, and possibly become public through a computer hack or through negligence.
+Anonymous cards, at least in the Netherlands, do not offer much privacy protection, since when an error needs to be corrected or when you want to receive any remaining balance on the card after its expiration, you need to disclose your identity.
 In this way a connection is made between you and and all your travels, which, you thought, were anonymous.